tanjazlender/MicrobiomePrime/README.md

 In the final step of data preprocessing, relative abundances of each sequence within each sample must be calculated.
 For details on the required format of the preprocessed file outputs (which serve as inputs for MicrobiomePrime analysis), please refer to the section titled "Inputs."

 ## Inputs
+Make sure that the MicrobiomePrime input files are formatted to match our example.
+Do not forget to check file names, row names, column names and table formatting.

 For the analysis itself, you will need the following four files:
 1. Metadata file
 2. Relative abundances table